BenBerryman/SQL-Transaction-Processing/README.md

 After running, the program will output various statistics about the run to the console.
 It will also create a file *transaction-bookings.sql* with all of the SQL queries used for the run.

+## Outline

+- **transaction-bookings.py** : Main program.
+Connects to database, creates and runs threads for booking transactions, and outputs result statistics.
+- **password.txt** : Contains the username and password for the PostgreSQL user
+- **make_airline.sql** : Creates the database tables.
+- **transaction-bookings.sql** : Generated after every run of the program.
+Displays the SQL code useed in the run.